godotengine/godot-docs/classes/class_networkedmultiplayerenet.rst

 | *Getter*  | get_transfer_channel()      |
 +-----------+-----------------------------+

 Set the default channel to be used to transfer data.
-By default, this value is ``-1`` which means that ENet will only use 2 channels, one for reliable and one for unreliable packets.
-Channel ``0`` is reserved, and cannot be used.
+By default, this value is ``-1`` which means that ENet will only use 2 channels: one for reliable packets, and one for unreliable packets.
+The channel ``0`` is reserved and cannot be used.
 Setting this member to any value between ``0`` and :ref:`channel_count<class_NetworkedMultiplayerENet_property_channel_count>` (excluded) will force ENet to use that channel for sending data.
+See :ref:`channel_count<class_NetworkedMultiplayerENet_property_channel_count>` for more information about ENet channels.

 ----